- 1925(March)

 550 students and 30 faculty moved from the original

 Voorhis Unit to the present campus.
-The name of the college
+The name of the college became

-became California State Polytechnic College, Kellogg-Voorhis.
+California State Polytechnic College, Kellogg-Voorhis.
+The Science

-campus.
-It housed the college administrative offices, classrooms,
+the college administrative offices, classrooms, the library and the

-the library and the bookstore.
-The Voorhis campus was used for
+bookstore.
+The Voorhis campus was used for continuing education

-continuing education programs until 1971 when Kellogg West(77)
+programs until 1971 when Kellogg West(77) was built (additions were

-was built (additions were built at Kellogg West in 1978 and
+built at Kellogg West in 1978 and 1979).

 - 1957